toxabol/eks-cluster-tf/README.md

 # eks-test-cluster

-To deploy infrastucture you need to clone repository to local machne first, have preinstalled terraform, ssh tool  .
+To deploy infrastucture you need to clone repository to local machne first, have preinstalled terraform, ssh tool ,aws cli .

 # Quick start